ZihanWang0422/ZihanWang0422.github.io/index.md

 <h2 class="h1" style="color: rgb(1,92,171); font-weight: bold; font-size:30px" id="biography">Biography </h2>

-**I'm a Senior undergraduated student at [Beihang University(BUAA)](https://ev.buaa.edu.cn/), working at []() advised by [Prof. Jiangyun Wang](https://dept3.buaa.edu.cn/info/1204/2930.htm).**
+**I'm a Senior undergraduated student at [Beihang University(BUAA)](https://ev.buaa.edu.cn/) My current work**

 <!-- Previously, I received my B.Eng. from [Beihang University(BUAA)](https://ev.buaa.edu.cn/), where I was advised by []().  -->

 During my undergraduate career, I hold a strong interest in the discipline of robotics.
 My research interests lie in:
 🌟**Robot Control**: How to design and intergrate efficient control methods to enable robots to tackle some tasks with robustness and adaptability.
-🌟**Robot Learning**: Find some learning based methods(e.g. reinforcement learning, diffusion policy, VLA model etc) to achieve interaction with human and environments.
+🌟**Robot Learning**: Find some learning based methods(e.g. reinforcement learning, diffusion policy, VLA model etc) to achieve perception and interaction with human and environments.
-🌟**Physical AI simulator**: Develope a high-fidelity physics-AI simulation engine which can deliver adaptive and precise virtual environments for complex systems (e.g. robotics, autonomous vehicles) to accelerate AI training and real-world deployment.
+🌟**Physical AI simulator**: Develope a high-fidelity physics-AI simulator which can deliver adaptive and precise virtual environments for complex systems (e.g. robotics, autonomous vehicles) to accelerate AI training and real-world deployment.

 <!-- I'm interested in **Robotics**, **Machine Learning** and **Optimal Control**.
 Currently, I'm working on **Humanoid** and **Aerial Manipulation**. -->